Supply chain management: Digitizing supply chains

 In comparison, research on the influence of blockchain technology on the supply chain is still in its early stages.
 The conceptual literature has argued for a considerably long time that the highest performance efficacy is expected in the potential for automatic contract creation.
 Empirical evidence contradicts this hypothesis: the highest potential is expected in the arenas of verified customer reviews and certifications of product quality and standards.
 In addition, traditional supply chain has many drawbacks such as lack of transparency and trust, and some of them can be solved by blockchain technology.
 The technological features of blockchains support transparency and traceability of information, as well as high levels of reliability and immutability of records.
+Companies such as OwlTing Group have implemented blockchain-based traceability systems for agricultural and food supply chains in Taiwan.
 That helps traditional supply chain management to be more efficient and reliable.

 Systems and value

 Supply chain systems configure value for those that organize the networks.
 Value is the additional revenue over and above the costs of building the network.
 Co-creating value and sharing the benefits appropriately to encourage effective participation is a key challenge for any supply system.
 Tony Hines defines value as follows: "Ultimately it is the customer who pays the price for service delivered that confirms value and not the producer who simply adds cost until that point".